Comments:

 kever (Rebecca Pachter.)

 The people in the office were very helpful.
-They gave me a photocopy
+They gave me a

-as her date of death and burial.
+residence as well as her date of death and burial.

 After about twenty minutes of reading archways and gates, I found the

 Siemiatycze benevolent society's section.
-How to describe the feelings
+How to describe the

-history.
-Facing my great-grandmother's headstone was such a wonderful
+Jewish-American history.
+Facing my great-grandmother's headstone was

-feeling.
+such a wonderful feeling.
 I never knew her, but through

 this journey I am on I am getting to know her and feel so close to her